shawnk80/ticketmaster/README.md

 </details>
 <br>

 Use the [News API](https://newsapi.org/) to search for News articles based off several criteria.
 Research the available endpoints and `request parameters`.
 This API has great documentation and is pretty straight forward.
+(NOTE: You DON'T need to use a Client Library!)

 Use the Google Maps Embed API from the lecture to display concert locations.